michhau/ir/README.md

 # Scripts to process data collected with the IR screen setup
 The setup is described in the article Haugeneder, M., Lehning, M., Reynolds, D. et al. A Novel Method to Quantify Near-Surface Boundary-Layer Dynamics at Ultra-High Spatio-Temporal Resolution.
 Boundary-Layer Meteorol 186, 177–197 (2023). https://doi.org/10.1007/s10546-022-00752-3.

-This is a reorganization of the scripts
+*This is a reorganization of scripts from my messy repository 'ibl_patch_snow'*

 ## Steps to process the raw *.irb-sequences to netCDF4-files